Summer Tournament Hockey

 What are the costs?

 It is $300 per tournament.
-Plus $50 for a reversable team jersey.
+Plus $50 for a reversible team jersey.

 Where do we stay?